ChenS0407/test/reference/faqs/pipelines/use/node.md

 ------

-## Q2: Blue Shield script starts gradle daemon process and closes it after each build.
+## Q2: BKCI script starts gradle daemon process and closes it after each build.
 Is this controlled by devops agent?

 ![img](../../../../.gitbook/assets/wecom-temp-d4178631b527e498ee7d8a0778c1fb09.png)

 Yes.
-After the Blue Shield agent completes the build task, all sub-processes started by the agent are automatically stopped.
+After the BKCI agent completes the build task, all sub-processes started by the agent are automatically stopped.
 If you do not need to end the sub-processes, set the environment variable set in the bash script before starting the process: set DEVOPS_DONT_KILL_PROCESS_TREE=true`setEnv "DEVOPS_DONT_KILL_PROCESS_TREE" "true"`

 ------